Mark Venus

-Mark Venus (born 6 April 1967) is an English football coach and former player who was the assistant manager of club West Bromwich Albion.
+Mark Venus (born 6 April 1967) is an English football coach and former player.
 As a player, he spent the majority of his career with Wolverhampton Wanderers and Ipswich Town.
-As a coach, he has served as assistant to Tony Mowbray at Hibernian, West Bromwich Albion, Celtic, Middlesbrough, Blackburn, Sunderland and Birmingham City.
+As a coach, he has served as assistant to Tony Mowbray at Hibernian, West Bromwich Albion, Celtic, Middlesbrough, Blackburn, Sunderland, Birmingham City and West Bromwich Albion.

 Playing career

 His career started with his hometown team of Hartlepool United where he signed as a youngster in 1985.
 After a stay at Leicester City, he signed in 1987 for Wolverhampton Wanderers.
 Over nearly a decade at Molineux, Venus was an integral part of the club's resurrection after bankruptcy.
 Playing left back and, occasionally in his preferred position of central defence, Venus helped Wolves to Divisions Four and Three championships.

 He joined Ipswich Town in 1997 after being exchanged for Steve Sedgley.
 With Ipswich Town he won the 1999–2000 First Division play-offs, and then finished 5th in the Premier League, qualifying for the UEFA Cup.
 Ipswich were relegated in 2001–02, but Venus picked up the club's Player of the Year award.
 He was given a free transfer by Ipswich Town manager Joe Royle at the end of 2002–03.

 Whilst playing for Cambridge United in 2003–04, he fell out with the club and played the rest of that season on loan to Dagenham & Redbridge.